riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 ## Non-human traffic

+Vipul: bots usually account for \< 20% of traffic and almost always for \< 40% of traffic.

 We also plotted the same plot with the addition of spiders.
 This "addition" only makes sense for the mobile pageviews and the 2016 pageviews for desktop because the pageviews from stats.grok.se already include